KenstonPTO/bylaws/README.md

 5. PTO Council will abide by the decisions made by Building PTOs.

 ## BUILDING PTO TERM OF OFFICE
-Each officer in the PTO Council will have a one year term.
+Each member of the Building PTO Executive Committee and General Board will have a one year term.
 Transitions take effect following the close of the final regular Building PTO meeting of the school year for all positions except for Treasurer.
 Building Treasurer will assume their duties at the close of the annual audit.

 ## BUILDING PTO TERM LIMITS
 The Building PTO President is limited to no more than two consecutive terms, unless approved by PTO Council.
-No other position within PTO Council has a restriction on the number of terms.
+No other position within the Building PTO has a restriction on the number of terms.

 ## BUILDING PTO DUTIES
 The duties of a Building Executive Committee or General Board member shall include, but not be limited to: